 If, at any time, you find these photos to be distressing, anxiety provoking, or otherwise causing physical or emotional difficulties, please stop use immediately and contact a qualified health or mental health professional.

-Personally, I recommend contacting your doctor if you even suspect a miscarriage.
+Personally, I recommend contacting your healthcare provider if you even suspect a miscarriage.

 They can test your blood or urine to confirm pregnancy.
 And, importantly, they can monitor you to make sure everything goes as smoothly as possible and that no later complications, such as infection, arise.